elki-project/elki-project.github.io/index.md

 --------------
 ELKI is compiled using Maven and Python.
 The [compilation process is explained here](/compiling).

+Information on ELKI APIs and coding styles is collected at the [development starting page](/dev).
+Please contribute!

 Efficiency Benchmarking with ELKI
 ---------------------------------

 ELKI is fast (see [some of our benchmark results](/benchmarking)) but the focus lies on a *broad coverage of algorithms and variations*.
 We discourage cross-platform benchmarking, because it is easy to produce misleading results by comparing apples and oranges.
 For fair comparability, you should implement all algorithms within ELKI, and use the same APIs.
 We have also observed Java JDK versions have a large impact on the runtime performance.
 To make your results reproducible, please [cite](/publications) the publication of the version, which you have been using.
-See also [benchmarking](/benchmarking).

 Bug Reports and Contact
 -----------------------

 You can [browse the open bug reports and create new issues](https://github.com/elki-project/elki/issues).

-We also appreciate any comments, suggestions and code contributions.
+We also appreciate any comments, suggestions and code contributions.\\
 You can contact the core development team by e-mail: <span class="maillink">elki () dbs ifi lmu de</span>

 You can also [subscribe to the user mailing list](https://tools.rz.ifi.lmu.de/mailman/listinfo/elki-user) of ELKI, to exchange questions and ideas among other users or to get announcements (e.g., new releases, major changes) by the ELKI team.
 If the web interface is still inaccessible, you can also subscribe via <span class="maillink">elki-user-request () lists ifi lmu de</span> (use subject "subscribe" or "unsubscribe").